debauchee/barrier-wiki/Command-Line.md

 On the server, the root of the SSL directory must contain the certificate as a file with name `Barrier.pem`, containing the private and public key.

-Barrier uses fingerprints to validate that a malicious server is not trying to intercept a client connection.
+Barrier uses fingerprints to validate that a malicious server is not trying to intercept a client connection, and be if successfull it would be able to send mouse and keyboard input to the client.
 A server's fingerprint must be generated from the certificate, and may be kept in file `SSL/Fingerprints/Local.txt` on the server.
 All clients must have the fingerprint hash string of trusted servers in a file `SSL/Fingerprints/TrustedServers.txt`.
 When connecting to a server, if it presents a fingerprint not explicitely trusted by the client, it will refuse the connection.
-See also
-[Fingerprint trust troubleshooting](https://github.com/debauchee/barrier/wiki/Troubleshooting#fingerprint-trust).
+See also [Fingerprint trust troubleshooting](https://github.com/debauchee/barrier/wiki/Troubleshooting#fingerprint-trust).

 The server will therefore typically contain the following files: